 Virgin Mobile coverage

-Because Virgin Mobile uses EE’s network, its coverage reaches 99% of people in the UK, and it boasts 80% 4G mobile coverage.
+Because Virgin Mobile uses Vodafone’s network, its coverage reaches 99% of people in the UK.
 In theory, then, you should be able to receive mobile internet no matter where you are in Britain.

 However, as a rule of thumb, we recommend you check the coverage in your area with Virgin Mobile’s coverage checker before you sign on any dotted lines.

-As we say, because Virgin Mobile uses EE’s network, coverage is excellent.
+As we say, because Virgin Mobile uses Vodafone's network, coverage is excellent.